We have detected that you are visiting from United States.

 • Handrails and internal harness attachment points for extra stability and safety.

-• 2 person is crane and fork liftable with fork pockets and heel pins
+• 2 person is crane and fork liftable with fork pockets and heel pins.

 Rescue Cage